Orildo-Tech/SVG-SPACE/docs/CONTRIBUTING.md

 # Contributing Guide

-Thank you for your interest in contributing to SVG SPACE.
+Thank you for your interest in contributing to SVG-SPACE.
 This document provides guidelines and instructions for contributing to the project.

 ## Getting Started
 ### Requirements